reeseschultz/ReeseUnityDemos/Packages/com.reese.nav/README.md

 #### Status Variables & Components

-To check on the agent's progress from a system of your own, making sure only to read and not write, you'll be interested in these variables:

-* `LastDestination`: `float3` - The last destination the agent had (which is only technically valid if the agent did indeed have a prior destination).
-This is useful for knowing if the destination changed.

-There are also component tags (defined in [NavAgentStatus](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgentStatus.cs)) that the navigation code applies to [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs).
+There are component tags (defined in [NavAgentStatus](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgentStatus.cs)) that the navigation code applies to [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs).
 Please do *not* write to these, just use them for optimizing your queries.
 All of this [IComponentData](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Entities.IComponentData.html?q=icomponent) can be applied throughout entire navigation lifecycle for a given [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs):

 * `NavFalling` - Exists if the agent is falling.
 * `NavJumping` - Exists if the agent is jumping.